nostrumbiodiscovery/msm_pele/docs/_build/_build/html/_sources/cookbook.rst.txt

 .. toctree::
    :maxdepth: 2

-These MSM Pele cookbook shows how to use basics of the platform and walk you through your first steps.
+These msm pele cookbook shows how to use basics of the platform and walk you through your first steps.

 Launch your first MSM job